desec-io/desec-stack/README.md

     1. For PyCharm's Python Console, the environment variables of your `.env` file and `DJANGO_SETTINGS_MODULE=api.settings_quick_test` need to be configured in Settings › Build, Execution, Deployment › Console › Django Console.
 (Note that if you need to work with the database, you need to initialize it first by running all migrations; otherwise, the model tables will be missing from the database.)

-1. **Code quality.** We use [Black](https://pypi.org/project/black/) to ensure formatting consistency and minimal diffs.
-Before you commit Python code into the `api/` directory, please run `black api/desecapi/`.
+1. **Code quality.** We use [Ruff](https://docs.astral.sh/ruff/) to ensure formatting consistency and minimal diffs.
+Before you commit Python code into the `api/` directory, please run `ruff format api/desecapi/`.

 ## Debugging